 A “preventive controls qualified individual” (PCQI) must develop (or oversee the development of) the FSP.
 A PCQI is a person with the education, training, or experience (or a combination of these) to develop and apply a food safety system.
 A PCQI can be qualified through job experience or by completing training equivalent to the standardized curriculum recognized as adequate by FDA (e.g., the Food Safety Preventive Controls Alliance (FSPCA) training).
 The PCQI does not need to be an employee of the facility.
 See 21 CFR 117.126(a) and the definition of PCQI in 21 CFR 117.3.
 The FSP must be signed and dated by the owner, operator or agent in charge of the facility when it is first completed and whenever the plan is modified (See 21 CFR 117.310.).

-Register-FDA can help you create a Food Safety Plan.
-Or you can create your own plan using the free FDA Food Safety Plan Builder.
+You can read more about the requirements and can create your own plan using the free FDA Food Safety Plan Builder.

 Please contact us by completing this form for pricing and specific terms.